Evaluating Constraints Over Trace Polynomials

 Figure 3: Evaluate function

 We also need to implement FrameworkEval::max_constraint_log_degree_bound(&self) for FrameworkEval.
-As mentioned in the Composition Polynomial section, we need to expand the trace polynomial evaluations because the degree of our composition polynomial is higher than the trace polynomial.
-Expanding it by the lowest value CONSTRAINT_EVAL_BLOWUP_FACTOR=1 is sufficient for our example as the degree of our composition polynomial is not very high, so we can return self.log_size + CONSTRAINT_EVAL_BLOWUP_FACTOR.
+As mentioned in the Composition Polynomial section, we need to expand the trace polynomial evaluations because the degree of our composition polynomial is higher than that of the trace polynomial.
+Expanding it by LOG_CONSTRAINT_EVAL_BLOWUP_FACTOR=1 is sufficient for our example as the total degree of the highest degree term is 2, so we return self.log_size + LOG_CONSTRAINT_EVAL_BLOWUP_FACTOR.
 For those who are interested in how to set this value in general, we leave a detailed note below.

 Note